The 2025 New Horizons in Conservation Convening

 May 8-10, 2025

 The convening will be held on campus in the Yale School of the Environment, the newly renovated Yale Peabody Museum, and at the Omni New Haven Hotel at Yale.
-Renowned environmental justice professionals and activists, academicians, leaders from the food sovereignty movement, authors, leaders of local and national environmental organizations, and government policymakers will be in attendance.
-Participants and alumni of diversity pathway programs such as the Yale Conservation Scholars - Early Leadership Initiative and Environmental Fellows Program will also be there.
+Renowned environmental professionals and activists, academicians, leaders from the food sovereignty movement, authors, leaders of local and national environmental organizations, and government policymakers will be in attendance.
+Participants and alumni of programs such as the Yale Conservation Scholars - Early Leadership Initiative and Environmental Fellows Program will also be there.

 Convening Registration